pawelrusak/react-note-app/README.md

 - [x] Works on both desktop and mobile devices (Responsive Web Design)
 - [x] Ability to search notes using a search box
 - [x] Page title management

+## Getting started

+**Obsolete!
+Will be updated soon!**

+Build using [NPM](https://www.npmjs.com/get-npm) scripts.
+The following scripts are available:

+- `start` - starts the development server,
+- `build` - bundles the app into static files for production,
+- `test` - starts the test runner,
+- `eject` - removes this CRA tool and copies build dependencies, configuration files and scripts into the app directory. **If you do this, you can’t go back!**,
+- `storybook` - start the component explorer,
+- `build-storybook` - bundles the component explorer,

 ## Acknowledgments